-26. Council on American-Islamic Relations - California Chapter encourage dialogue, protect civil liberties, empower American Muslims, and build coalitions that promote justice and mutual understanding.
+The Council on American-Islamic Relations, California (CAIR-CA), is a chapter of the nation's largest American Muslim civil rights and advocacy organization.
+CAIR-CA's mission is to enhance the understanding of Islam, encourage dialogue, protect civil liberties, empower American Muslims, and build coalitions that promote justice and mutual understanding.
 Through its four offices, CAIR-CA serves California's estimated one million American Muslims by providing direct legal services to victims of discrimination, working with the media, facilitating community education, and engaging in policy advocacy to advance civil rights and civic engagement.
 CAIR-CA also has dedicated Immigrants' Rights Centers in each local office working to empower, and protect the rights of, non-citizens.